 Lead responsibility lies with the Department of Foreign Affairs and Trade (DFAT).
-Ireland's foreign policy statement The Global Island,39 development agenda One World, One Future40 and National Plan on Business and Human Rights,41 which combines domestic and international aspects, give due regard to women's rights and empowerment, gender equality and women, peace and security.
-These provide the bedrock for Ireland's solid advocacy on WPS and capacity to play a key role in developing key global agendas: leading on the 2030 sustainable development goals and on refugees and migrants, as one of 14 signatory States to the Call to Action,42 facilitating the first multilateral meeting of gender advisors on strengthening peacekeeping operations, and influencing funding to local WPS actions through the Global Acceleration Instrument (GAI) for Women, Peace and Security and Humanitarian https://www.dfa.ie/media/dfa/alldfawebsitemedia/ourrol esandpolicies/ourwork/global-island/the-global-islandirelands-foreign-policy.pdf https://www.irishaid.ie/media/irishaid/allwebsitemedia/ 20newsandpublications/publicationpdfsenglish/oneworld-one-future-irelands-new-policy.pdf
+Ireland's foreign policy statement The Global Island, development agenda One World, One Future and National Plan on Business and Human Rights, which combines domestic and international aspects, give due regard to women's rights and empowerment, gender equality and women, peace and security.
+These provide the bedrock for Ireland's solid advocacy on WPS and capacity to play a key role in developing key global agendas: leading on the 2030 sustainable development goals and on refugees and migrants, as one of 14 signatory States to the Call to Action, facilitating the first multilateral meeting of gender advisors on strengthening peacekeeping operations, and influencing funding to local WPS actions through the Global Acceleration Instrument (GAI) for Women, Peace and Security and Humanitarian Action.
+The Irish Defence Forces and An Garda Síochána have a long history in international peacekeeping operations, and Irish Aid is an international leader in delivering effective aid, making maximum use of country-led co-ordination arrangements.
+Ireland is seeking to advance these matters through election to the UN Security Council (UNSC) and the UN Commission for the Status of Women (CSW).